-This site has been set up to give public awareness of certain policies established by Microsoft around the use of its online stores and services.
+This site was originally set up to give public awareness of certain policies established by Microsoft around the use of its online stores and services.

-These policies do not allow consumers to change their country of residence in their service accounts.
-This causes a great amount of distress for consumers who relocate to another country or region following the creation of their service account.
-In addition, for citizens of the European Union, it raises the question of whether Microsoft is in contravention of European Law by the exercise of these policies.
+These policies didn’t allow consumers to change their country of residence in their service accounts.
+This used to cause a great amount of distress for consumers who relocate to another country or region following the creation of their service account.
+In addition, for citizens of the European Union, it raises the question of whether Microsoft was in contravention of European Law by the exercise of these policies.

-As a result, we are petitioning Microsoft to change its policies, to satisfy both consumers, and EU regulations.
+As a result, we petitioned Microsoft to change its policies, to satisfy both consumers, and EU regulations.

 Microsoft’s Windows Live ID (also to be known as Microsoft Account in Windows 8) is the online identity authorisation service used when consumers access any of the following Microsoft services and web sites: